‘Paranormal Lockdown’ Investigates The Iconic Waverly Hills Sanatorium

 — Ben Hansen (@BenHansen00) January 6, 2017

 During their investigation on Paranormal Lockdown, Nick plans to look further into exploring and documenting the shadow figures that lurk within the walls of Waverly Hills.
-They are both interested in discovering something new, and hope the equipment they brought with them will help them achieve that goal.
+They are both interested in discovering something new and hope the equipment they brought with them will help them achieve that goal.
 From the eerie body chute to the frightening shadow figures creeping along the upper floors, the Paranormal Lockdown team push themselves at Waverly Hills in order to uncover and capture concrete, ground-breaking evidence of the paranormal.

 Paranormal Lockdown is produced for Destination America by Groff Entertainment with Nick Groff and Justin Narragon serving as the executive producers.
 For Destination America, Fay Yu is the executive producer of Paranormal Lockdown, with Jane Latman serving as general manager, and Henry Schleiff is group president of Investigation Discovery, Destination America, and American Heroes Channel.